 The first step in using Compute Engine is to choose the image you want as the operating system for your virtual machine (VM) instance.
-You can use public images supplied by Google Cloud Platform, which are updated on a regular basis.
-Cloud Platform provides a variety of operating systems including Debian, Ubuntu, and CentOS for your use at no extra cost.
+You can use public images supplied by GCP, which are updated on a regular basis.
+GCP provides a variety of operating systems, including Debian, Ubuntu, and CentOS, for your use at no extra cost.
 Some operating systems, such as Red Hat Enterprise Linux and Microsoft Windows, are premium images, which incur additional fees for every hour that the instances run.

-You can use the Cloud Platform public images to boot a Compute Engine instance, after which you can customize the instance to run your application.
+You can use the GCP public images to boot a Compute Engine instance, after which you can customize the instance to run your application.

 Creating customized images

 While configuring an instance’s startup script is a viable way to provision your infrastructure, a more efficient method is to create a new custom image with your configuration incorporated into the public image.
 You can customize images in several ways:

 The process of creating a custom image is called baking.